auth-Afham/ComputerMouseSimulation-RandomForest/README.md

 - The `initialize_dataset` function sets up the initial dataset structure.
 - RandomForest models are initialized using the `initialize_randomforest_models` function.
 - Cursor movement and screen pixels are captured in the `get_cursor_position_and_movement` and `get_screenshot` functions.
-- The `train_xgboost_models` function trains the XGBoost models using the dataset.
+- The `train_randomforest_models` function trains the Random Forest models using the dataset.
 - Prediction functions (`predict_cursor_angle`, `predict_cursor_speed`, `predict_cursor_button`) predict cursor behavior based on the captured data.
 - The `set_cursor_movement` and `set_cursor_button` functions simulate cursor movement and button clicks.